jkapila/featuregen/docsrc/README.rst

 .. context-begin

 The package is built on Pure python using most basic libraries: numpy, pandas, scipy and scikit-learn.
-Would eventually drop dependency on scikit learn.

 .. context-end